Property Settlement In Family Law

 In property settlement matters, the following fundamental principles must be noted:

-• Parties have a duty of ‘full and frank' disclosure of all the assets.
+Parties have an ongoing duty of ‘full and frank' disclosure of all the assets under the Family Law Act 1975.
 Hiding assets from the court or other party may reflect badly on the credibility of the party guilty of hiding assets.
 There may be other consequences for not disclosing assets in such proceedings, such as cost orders by the court or reversal of the existing orders.

 Time Limitations